 Does The Rule Affect Short Sales?

-Does The Rule Apply To Day-Trading Options?
+Does The Pattern Day Trader Rule (PDT Rule) Apply To Day-Trading Options?

 Does This Rule Apply Only If I Use Leverage?